 DC: I realized I’d lashed out with moral certainty, as if I myself had never said or done anything biased and offensive—which is hardly the case!
 As a result, I came across as self-righteous and certainly didn’t change anyone’s mind.

-It’s often hard to speak up in such situations and start confronting unconscious biases.
+It’s often hard to speak up in such situations and start confronting unconscious bias.
 Does being an ally even help, or does it just antagonize people?

 DC: It really does help.
 Research shows that even though such confrontations can feel unsatisfying and upsetting, they do motivate people to be less biased in the future—even for those who act defensively to being confronted.
 Speaking up also helps change social norms.
 If just one person expresses antiracist views, for instance, others become less tolerant of racism.